 Dangerous Goods Manifest FAL Form 7

-The procedures and information related to ship reporting is described on the IMO’s website and in the FAL Compendium.

 APIS and ASYCUDA systems

-Antigua and Barbuda is a member of the Caribbean Community (CARICOM) an organization of Caribbean nations.
-CARICOM has established an Advance Passenger Information System (APIS), and any vessel (or flight) calling a member State is required to submit Advance Passenger Information prior to arrival in and upon departure at least 24 hours in advance.
+Antigua and Barbuda is a member of the Caribbean Community (CARICOM) an organization of the Caribbean nations.
+CARICOM has established an Advance Passenger Information System (APIS).
+Any vessel (or flight) calling at a member State is required to submit Advance Passenger Information prior to arrival in CARICOM region and upon departure from a CARICOM port at least 24 hours in advance.

-The Joint Regional Communications Centre (JRCC) is the central clearing house for the Advance Passenger Information (API) and acts and on behalf of individual CARICOM Member States for the purpose of pre-screening passengers from air and sea carriers traversing the Region.
-The results and passenger information are submitted to the national immigration department (depicted).
+The Joint Regional Communications Centre (JRCC) is the central clearing house for the Advance Passenger Information (API) and acts and on behalf of individual CARICOM Member States for the purpose of pre-screening of passengers from air and sea carriers traversing the Region.
+The outcomes of this screening and passenger information are submitted to the national immigration department (depicted).

 Similar arrangements to the APIS process are planned for cargo information.

-In a similar, but parallel process Customs declarations for ships arriving to Antigua are done through ASYCUDA system (depicted).
+In a similar, but parallel process, Customs declarations for ships arriving in Antigua are done through ASYCUDA system (depicted).
 The ASYCUDA system is operated by the Customs authorities in Antigua.

-The two above mentions systems (APIS and ASYCUDA) have characteristics from a Single Window concept.
-This needs to be taken into account when implementing a MSW in Antigua to prevent or reduce the duplication of reporting.
+The two above mentions systems (APIS and ASYCUDA) have characteristics of a Single Window concept.
+This needs to be taken into account when implementing the MSW in Antigua and Barbuda to prevent or reduce the duplication of reporting.

 Further investigations and discussions are needed.